Ombai Strait: Fishing

-In East Timor, involvement in fishing is low by comparison with other small island countries.
+In Timor-Leste, involvement in fishing is low by comparison with other small island countries.
 Along the north coast of Timor and around Atauro, including within the strait, fishing levels are higher than elsewhere in the country, other than in pockets along parts of the south coast.
 Many of the fishers fish part time or seasonally, and are otherwise occupied in additional activities such as carpentry, labouring or security work.
 Most of the fish landings are of small pelagic species, including short-bodied mackerel, sardines (Clupeidae), halfbeaks and scads (Carangidae).

-A study published in 2019 observed that fishing vessels in and around the border area in Ombai Strait between East Nusa Tenggara, Indonesia, and Bobonaro, East Timor, were dominated by non-motorized and outboard motorized boats.
+A study published in 2019 observed that fishing vessels in and around the border area in Ombai Strait between East Nusa Tenggara, Indonesia, and Bobonaro, Timor-Leste, were dominated by non-motorized and outboard motorized boats.
 Gill nets and handlines were widely used.
 Fishing grounds were limited, and the activities of fishermen were highly disrupted by a growing number of illegal fishing practices.
-Small pelagic fish in the Indonesia – East Timor border area were regarded as shared fish stock and captured by fishermen from both countries.
+Small pelagic fish in the Indonesia–Timor-Leste border area were regarded as shared fish stock and captured by fishermen from both countries.
 The report of the study recommended transboundary fisheries management in the border area, using an ecosystem-based approach.

 A 2021 study concluded that a number of species of sardines (and also other small pelagic fish) were caught on the north coast of East Timor, with flat-bodied sardinellas (S. gibbosa etc.) being the dominant species group landed at Loes, and relatively abundant at Comoro.
 At most sites, catches of these pelagic species varied moderately between years, and were larger during the rainy season and when medium-sized turbid plumes were extending from river mouths.
 Fishers at various sites generally perceived a decline in landings over the previous 20 years.
 They attributed the decline to several human factors, including higher fishing effort, plastic pollution, motorisation of canoes and larger-scale, less selective fishing gear.
 Some sardine species were sold readily to traders; others were commonly kept for immediate home consumption.

 Another of the strait's pelagic fisheries is flying fish (Exocoetidae); both the meat and eggs of flying fish can be used.
 According to another 2021 study, the exploitation rate of flying fish in Ombai Strait is relatively low, and at a rational and sustainable utilisation range.
 Five species of flying fish were found.
 The waters in the strait were relatively fertile, pattern recruitment occurred throughout the year, and peak recruitment was in September and June.
 Adult fish groups were dominant, growth was fast, and the natural mortality rate was higher than the fishing mortality rate.